Miracle-Engineering/cloudgrep/README.md

 Cloudgrep will then run with the default behavior which does the following:

-1. Create an in-memory SQLite database to store the data in.
-2. Use your current AWS credentials to scan your current cloud account for resources in either the us-east-1 region or those deemed global (like S3 buckets).
+1. Scan your current cloud account for global resources and resources on your currently configured AWS region
-3. Store said found resources in the datastore.
-4. Launch the cloudgrep webapp.
+2. Launch the webapp

-Assuming your `open` bash command is working properly (if not go to the localhost url printed out), cloudgrep will now open your default web browser to the homepage of the cloudgrep webapp!

-Again, this is just cloudgrep's *default* behavior -- cloudgrep's behavior can be configured via a user-inputted config yaml and/or cli argument.
-Configs are then resolved at runtime by considering said cli arguments, the user-passed config yaml, and the defaults in that order of precedence.

-## CLI Arguments
+## Arguments
+You can easily pass cli arguments to cloudgrep for customized behavior, such as multiple/different regions to scan, what port to serve the webapp on, etc...
 The cli arguments are all fully documented under the cli's `help` option thanks to [cobra](https://github.com/spf13/cobra).
 To view documentation for them, simply add the `--help` flag like so:

 ```bash
 ./cloudgrep --help
 ```

-## Config YAML
+## Advanced Usage
+Cloudgrep's behavior can further be configured via a user-inputted config yaml.
+Configs are then resolved at runtime by considering the cli arguments, the user-passed config  yaml, and the defaults in that order of precedence.

 The config yaml can be passed in by using the `-c` or `--config` flag as follows:

 ```bash
 cloudgrep -c my_config.yaml
 ```
 The path is relative to the current working directory.
-Cloudgrep expects the follow possible values in the yaml (you do not need to markdown all if passing the file as it will alwys try to default to the original behavior):
+Cloudgrep expects the follow possible values in the yaml (you do not need to markdown all if passing the file as it will always try to default to the original behavior):

 ```yaml
 # Config represents all the user-configurable settings for cloudgrep.
 One such structure is loaded at runtime and